-Volunteers on World Endeavors Deaf Education projects empower Deaf communities by increasing education, literacy, job skills, and economic self-sufficiency.
-Volunteers partner with existing support agencies for the Deaf that work to improve local educational infrastructure and help both adults and children improve their signing and literacy skills.
-Volunteers with signing abilities may assist in classrooms, provide after-school tutoring to Deaf students, or teach computer and other skills classes.
-Volunteers without signing ability can provide general support for the Deaf community and contribute to advocacy and outreach projects.
+Volunteers on World Endeavors Deaf Education projects empower deaf communities by increasing education, literacy, job skills, and economic self-sufficiency.
+Volunteers partner with existing support agencies for the deaf, working to improve local educational infrastructure and help both adults and children improve their signing and literacy skills.
+Volunteers with signing abilities may assist in classrooms, provide after-school tutoring to deaf students, or teach computer and other skills classes.
+Volunteers without signing ability can provide general support for the deaf community and contribute to advocacy and outreach projects.

-Volunteer projects in Deaf education are open to both Deaf and hearing participants, and to those with and without sign ability.
+Volunteer projects in Deaf Education are open to both deaf and hearing participants and to those with and without signing ability.
 Volunteers who have experience with American Sign Language or other signing systems find that these projects are a fantastic way to make use of their skills and contribute to a community.
-Participants who don’t have a background in signing or Deaf culture can also put their skills and enthusiasm to use, assisting in classrooms and participating in outreach projects.
+Participants who don’t have a background in signing or deaf culture can also put their skills and enthusiasm to use by assisting in classrooms and participating in outreach projects.